tonyjie/NeMo/docs/source/core/exp_manager.rst

 .. _exp_manager_fault_tolerance_support-label:

 When training DNN models, faults may occur, hindering the progress of the entire training process.
-This is particularly common in distributed, multi-node training scenarios, with many machines and GPUs involved.
+This is particularly common in distributed, multi-node training scenarios, with many nodes and GPUs involved.

 NeMo incorporates a fault tolerance mechanism to detect training halts.
 In response, it can terminate a hung workload and, if requested, restart it from the last checkpoint.